vibha2611/3D-Bivariate/README.md

 On the x and y axes, we have the independent variables and the z axis is probability density.
 The code includes padding with zeros for x-y pairs that do not exist in the dataset.

 Coordinates which are padded onto the data will by default have a spacing of one unit, with a z coordinate (probability density) of zero.

+central-limit-theorem.py

+A proof of the central limit theorem using a column of data from a csv/ xls file.

+Generates a histogram with frequency vs. bins.